Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 :::caution
 If the message text cannot be found in the resources by the provided message code, that code will be used as the message text.

 This means that you can technically pass the message text directly as the code without any resources.
-While this may look quick and easy, we still recommend to define proper codes and use them as [resource keys for the messages](#messageCodes), in order to have short message identifiers and support any future [localization](#i18n).
+While this may look quick and easy, we still recommend defining proper codes and using them as [resource keys for the messages](#messageCodes), in order to have short message identifiers and support any future [localization](#i18n).
 :::

 If you have another list of error messages created separately, then you can also merge it with the current error list using the `MergeWith` method, as follows.